bioboot/bimm143_F18/class-material/lecture9_lab-BCK.md

 ## Interpreting PCA results

 Now you will use some visualizations to better understand your PCA model.
-A common visualization for PCA results is the so-called biplot.
+You were introduced to one of these visualizations, the biplot, last day.

-However, you will often run into some common challenges with using biplots on real-world data containing a non-trivial number of observations and variables.
-Here we will need to look at some alternative visualizations.
+You will often run into some common challenges with using biplots on real-world data containing a non-trivial number of observations and variables, then you'll look at some alternative visualizations.
 You are encouraged to experiment with additional visualizations before moving on to the next section

 Create a biplot of the `wisc.pr` using the `biplot()` function.